Always Another Dawn: Shooting

+According to Tingwell, "Tom McCreadie turned out to be a meticulous director who was easy to work with and who tried to get as much realism as possible into every shot.
+Alec McCreadie was his cautious executive producer."

 Post production took another four months.

 Release

-A novel was published in 1948.
+A novel based on the film was published in 1948.

 Box office

 The film only lasted in Sydney cinemas for two weeks but a shortened version was released in England.

 Critical

 Critical reception was not strong, the critic from The Sydney Morning Herald claiming that "the dialogue is stilted and unreal, character development is inadequate and stodgy, and the tale is not crystallised in terms of fluent camera action."
 The Argus thought "the film scores in its camera work - and in being 'so close to home.'
 The handling of its rather tragic story and its efforts to introduce comedy are not quite so impressive.
-Charles Tingwell and Gus Doleman are interesting male leads."
+Charles Tingwell and Guy Doleman are interesting male leads."

+Variety wrote "cut to 30 minutes" the film "would make a fairly good documentary.
+As is, however, it will probably get by locally, but won't have overseas draw...
+The local Navy cooperated with McCreadie for some good sea stuff.
+Otherwise there’s not much to “Dawn.”
+Dialog is stilted and has too many flag-waving speeches.
+Both Charles Tingwelland Guy Doleman show promise as screen players and may go places later.
+Rest of cast very weak.
+This one won't put Aussie on the pic production map."

+Filmink wrote the movie "has about 30 minutes of plot, with the rest of the running time padded out with training montages, a boxing match, a piano recital, and scenes of officers giving orders and sailors communicating" but still felt it had much to admire, including the cast, naval co operation and a "dreamy mood of doomed fatalism that permeates the movie...
+It’s like everyone has taken a pill and is drifting off to fate with flowery voiceover.
+It’s quite remarkable."

+Tingwell says that the British critics were kinder than the Australian ones.

 In later years Quentin Turnour, chief programmer with the National Film and Sound Archive, said the film demonstrated the tendency of Australian war movies to focus on the "reluctant warrior...
 By the time of Rats of Tobruk we're seeing that very laconic tone, a movie much more about the personal experience.
 Always Another Dawn... about the experience of Australian sailors, is a good example of that.
 There's a lot of sadness in that film, no glorification of war."

+The McCreadie brothers were so pleased with Tingwell's performance they offered him a role in their next movie, Into the Straight and put the actor under a "retainer" until then which was unusual at the time.
+This resulted in Tingwell becoming "a sort of trainee/assistant to the editor."